-- The importer shows you a summary of your file before performing the import, so you can fix any mis-matched titles and/or remove any inappropriate entries (such as TV entries that have matched to similarly named films).
+- The importer shows a summary of the import file prior to completing the import, so you can fix any mismatched titles and/or remove any inappropriate entries (such as TV entries that have matched to similarly named films).

-- All films imported to your Films/Diary will be automatically marked as watched (there is an option for marking films watched when importing to a list).
+- All films imported to your Profile will be automatically marked as watched (this step is optional when importing to a list).

 - The importer updates existing Diary Entries if a film is imported with a